Manthan-hub/Amazon-Product-Scraper/README.md

 # Amazon Scrapy Project

 This project scrapes product information from Amazon using the Scrapy framework in Python.
-It extracts product details such as name, price, review count, and ratings.
+It extracts product details such as title, price, ratings, author and description.

 ## Table of Contents
 - [Requirements](#requirements)